This post may contain affiliate links.We may earn little commission or products from the companies mentioned in this post.

 - make a list of all your monthly expenses

 - health care

-- Calculate you income which is every money you are going to earn for the month.
-If you have more than one job or many income stream write them down and calculate how much in total you will make in a month.
+- Calculate your income which is every money you are going to earn for the month.
+If you have more than one job or many income streams write them down and calculate how much in total you will make in a month.

 - Sum up your income and expenses for the month.
-You will either have a balanced budget or unbalanced budget.
-Whatever is the outcome of your budget do the following next.
+You will either have a balanced budget or an unbalanced budget.
+Whatever the outcome of your budget do the following next.

 3. Trim your budget